 The verses are rather quiet, mostly with marimbas on top of the simple hi-hat, snare combo beat, allowing for more focus to be put on the vocals.
 The verses build up perfectly for the sweet chorus in which seesaw synths add some spice to this laidback instrumental.

-Trignal celebrate their 5th anniversary mini-album with a impressive release. “tricolore” takes the trio through a wide array of songs, most with lyrics penned by its members.
+Trignal celebrate their 5th-anniversary mini-album with an impressive release. “tricolore” takes the trio through a wide array of songs, most with lyrics penned by its members.